AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/using-the-document-card.md

 1. Enter your credentials, accept the terms, and click **Create Credentials**.

    ![](assets/using-the-document-card-3.png)

+   >[!IMPORTANT]
+   >
+   >You'll need to use the domain on which you'll be hosting the chatbot (e.g., if you're hosting the chatbot on mycompany.com, make sure you enter that in Step 4).

 1. Click **Copy** to copy your Client ID.